xearCal/Project_Portfolio/README.md

-List of Projects and Assignment Worked at Ohio State
+List of Projects and Assignments Worked at Ohio State